"Non-profit organizations" - what is behind the abbreviation NGO? - NIKIN EU

 And this is how NIKIN works

 Each of our customers sponsors a tree with their purchase.
 Every month, the amounts collected from our sales are forwarded to our partners One Tree Planted and One-Tree-One-Life/BOS Switzerland.
-Then the trees are not planted immediately, because the reforestation takes place seasonally at different locations around the world.
-So somewhere in the world, in the months after your purchase, there will be your tree, planted by hand.
-You won't be able to see it or visit it - but for your contribution you will receive your personal certificate as a tree sponsor with your NIKIN product.
-And to stay true to our principles, we largely do without paperwork such as invoices - where something is printed out, we use "tree-free" paper made from sugar cane or similar materials.
-So that we consistently think nature conservation through to the end.
+The trees are not planted immediately, as reforestation takes place seasonally at different locations around the world.
+So somewhere in the world, in the months following your purchase, your tree will be planted by hand.
+You won't be able to see or visit it - but for your contribution, you will receive your personal certificate as a tree sponsor with your NIKIN product.
+And so that we remain true to our principles, we largely dispense with paperwork such as invoices - where something is printed out, we use "tree-free" paper made from sugar cane or similar materials.
+So that we think nature conservation through to the end.

 Back to the blog